 - Explain the application of systems theory to couple and family relationships

-- Demonstrate and understanding of stage two and three of Egan’s Model
+- Demonstrate an understanding of stage two and three of Egan’s Model

-- Demonstrate the skills of stage of the Egan model: Advanced accurate empathy, Challenging, Immediacy, and Self-Disclosure
+- Demonstrate the skills of stages two of the Egan model: Advanced accurate empathy, Challenging, Immediacy, and Self-Disclosure

 - Describe the principles of effective conflict resolution and confrontation

 - Demonstrate the skills of stage three of the Egan model: Problem solving, Decision making, and Initiating change

 - An overview of Stages II and III of the Egan Model